Karako Japanese Teapot

 Maker / Brand

-A historically presitigious kiln which used to serve the lordship of Hirado Domain in the Edo Period (1600 CE-1867 CE).
-Kakusho Kiln has passed on the traditional art of Blue and White for more than 300 years.
+Kakusho Kiln is a historically prestigious kiln that used to serve the lordship of the Hirado Domain in the Edo Period (1600 CE–1868 CE).
+Kakusho Kiln has passed on the traditional art of sometsuke, blue designs on white porcelain, for more than 300 years.

-The light-weight and elegant porcelain smooth to the touch.
-The soft and gentle shade of blue kind to the eye.
+Their lightweight and elegant porcelain is smooth to the touch, with a soft and gentle shade of blue kind to the eye.

 Mikawachi ware, also known as Hirado ware, is a pottery made in Sasebo City, Nagasaki Prefecture, Japan.
 Known for its translucent white porcelain, it was highly popular in Europe during the trend toward Japanese crafts in the West in the 20th century.
 Mikawachi ware is remarkable for its delicate modeling techniques that push the limits of porcelain, such as openwork and relief carving, and for its beautiful painting that looks like a single piece of art.